 In October 2016, El Centro began to address this issue by convening a group of community partners concerned about the individuals being turned away from care.
 We held conversations with administrators from UKCC and the University of Kansas Health System about the issue, yet we continue to hear from community members who are having difficulty in accessing care.
 Many of them are referred to El Centro from the financial counselors at UKCC for financial assistance towards the down payment for their treatment.
 While our committee took a rest during the pandemic to work on issues around COVID-19, cancer did not rest and the inequitable access to care continues to cause delays in treatment, only worsening health outcomes and likelihood for reaching the 5-year survivorship goal.

-We no longer want anyone to go through what Francisco did, just to get treatment started.
+We no longer want anyone to go through what those brave members from our community who shared their stories above had to, just to get treatment started.
 Too many members of our community are going without the care they need because of inequitable policies within our local healthcare systems.
 Together, we must hold these institutions accountable as we continue to address disparities and gaps in health outcomes and social determinants of health.

 Please join El Centro and community in demanding that UKCC and the University of Kansas Health System (UKHS) change their financial assistance guidelines and policies to make cancer care access equitable for all, not just those with insurance or who can afford it.